Ascot Racecourse: Royal Ascot

 The Royal Enclosure has a very strict dress code, with men wearing grey, navy or black morning dress and top hat, and women wearing formal daywear and a hat with a solid base of 4 inches or more in diameter.
 The origins of the Royal Ascot dress code can be traced back to the early 19th century when Beau Brummel, a close friend of the Prince Regent, decreed that men of elegance should wear waisted black coats and white cravats with pantaloons to the Royal Meeting.

 The Queen Anne Enclosure is Royal Ascot's premier public enclosure, granting guests access to the parade ring, grandstand and trackside lawns.
 Guests in the Queen Anne Enclosure are also invited to participate in the daily tradition of singing around the bandstand after racing.
 The dress code in the Queen Anne Enclosure is still formal, but more relaxed than that of the Royal Enclosure.
 Women must dress "in a manner that befits a formal occasion" and must wear a hat or fascinator at all times.
 Gentlemen are required to wear a full-length suit with a collared shirt, tie and socks covering the ankle.

 The Windsor Enclosure offers a more informal and relaxed atmosphere.
 There is no formal dress code, but guests are encouraged to wear "smart daywear"—collared shirts and jackets for men, hats or fascinators for women.
 Guests in the Windsor Enclosure are the first to view the Royal Procession as the enclosure is positioned to the east of the Grandstand along the Straight Mile.
 The Village Enclosure has been a successful addition since 2017 and is located on the Heath, in the middle of the racecourse.
 This enclosure, open from the Thursday to Saturday of the Royal Meeting.
 The dress code is similar, but slightly less formal to that of the Queen Anne Enclosure, with women wearing formal daywear and a hat and men wearing jackets, full-length trousers, a tie and socks covering the ankle.

 The annual Royal Meeting takes place over five days beginning on a Tuesday, with the first race traditionally being the Queen Anne Stakes.
-Two further Group 1 contests normally take place on that day: the King Charles III Stakes and the St James' Palace Stakes round off the feature races on the card.
+Two further Group 1 contests normally take place on that day: the King Charles III Stakes and the St James's Palace Stakes round off the feature races on the card.

 The highlight of Wednesday's racing is the Group 1 Prince of Wales's Stakes.

 On Thursday, the oldest and most prestigious race takes place: the Gold Cup over two-and-a-half miles, making it a stiff test for horses.
 In 2020, this race was won by Frankie Dettori on Stradivarius, for a third consecutive year.
 It is also the day when high fashion takes centre stage, and has been colloquially termed "Ladies Day".

 The fourth day of the Royal Meeting features two Group 1 races in the Coronation Stakes and the Commonwealth Cup, whilst the final day, Saturday, offers a relaxed and social atmosphere, with the Queen Elizabeth II Jubilee Stakes being the feature race.